Marine initiatives planned for April 2025 – April 2027

 The proposed regulations would modernize existing requirements for recreational boating set out in the Small Vessel Regulations to address several outstanding issues.
 The proposed updates are as follows:

-• Allow for the operation of propeller-driven and establish construction, equipment and operational requirements for all or power-driven surfboard-type vessels, including those equipped with a propeller, provided certain construction, equipment, and operational requirements are met;
+2. Allow for the operation of propeller-driven surfboard-type vessels and establish construction, equipment and operational requirements for all power-driven surfboard-type vessels, including those equipped with a propeller, provided certain construction, equipment, and operational requirements are met;

-• Introduce requirements for the installation and use of engine cut-off switches on vessels less than 8 metres in length; and
+4. Introduce requirements for the installation and use of engine cut-off switches on vessels less than 8 metres in length;

-• Potentially introduce requirements for the mandatory wear of personal flotation devices/lifejackets in certain circumstances.
+5. Potentially introduce requirements for the mandatory wear of personal flotation devices/lifejackets in certain circumstances; and

 Potential impacts on Canadians, including businesses

-The proposed regulations may impact Canadians wishing to sell or operate propeller and/or power-driven surfboard-type vessels in Canada.
+The proposed regulations may impact Canadians wishing to sell or operate power-driven surfboard-type vessels in Canada.
 They may also impact operators of certain pleasure craft, by requiring their vessels to not exceed new noise emission limits, as well as manufacturers, rebuilders, importers, and operators of pleasure craft less than 8 metres in length by requiring an engine cut-off switch be installed on board these vessels.
+They may also impact Canadians on board pleasure craft in certain circumstances by requiring them to wear a personal flotation device/lifejacket while the vessel is underway.

 Regulatory cooperation efforts (domestic and international)